I Built offentlig

 continue reading

-Welcome to 'How I Built My Small Business,' where we dive deep into unfiltered conversations with guests who've carved out their own path to success.
+Welcome to 'How I Built My Small Business,' where we dive deep into conversations with guests who've carved out their own path to success.
 But, we're not only about the creation of businesses.
-Alongside entrepreneurs, I also chat with specialists offering perspectives that'll benefit anyone striving to lead.
-This is a creative outlet and a way to share knowledge from incredible people.
-My guests share the raw, heartwarming details of their experiences with one goal in mind: to pro ...
+Alongside entrepreneurs, I also chat with experts offering perspectives that'll benefit anyone striving to lead, learn, or improve.
+This podcast is both a creative outlet and a platform to share knowledge from incredible people.
+My guests open up about the raw, heartwarming details of their journeys, o ...

 continue reading